Biological Science (BSCI)

 Credits: 4

-Provides a basic understanding of several different diseases that may be prevalent over the next century.
+Provides a basic understanding of different diseases, some historical and those that may be prevalent in the US in the future.
 Treatment and prevention of the disease are also discussed.
-Students will acquire a basic understanding of the research methodologies underlying several fields within the biological sciences, such as microbiology, immunology, and molecular biology.
-Agents of biological warfare are also discussed.
+Students will acquire a basic understanding of the research methodologies used for treatment and prevention which utilize microbiology, immunology, and molecular biology.
+Tropical diseases carried by vectors will be examined as well.

 Attributes: Biological Science(Discovery)